- What are cross-border payments?

 High costs

 Cross-border payments are typically more expensive than domestic transactions.
+These inefficiencies add an estimated $120 billion in annual costs to the global financial system.
 FX markups and intermediary bank charges compound quickly, especially for high-value or recurring payments.
-Small businesses often feel these costs most acutely, and elevated fees can discourage international expansion.
+If you're a smaller company, these costs hit harder, and elevated fees can make international expansion difficult to justify.

 Slow processing times